Zipcar/blite/README.md

 ## networking
 An informational method that outputs the current network settings for your bosh director and the containers it's managing.

+## interpolate
+Runs bosh interpolate on the director's compiled manifest.
+Requires a valid path be passed that will be set to the `--path` flag of bosh interpolate: `blite interpolate /name` will return the name of the director.

 ## cloud-config
 A helper command that uses the networking information set in the environment (see `blite networking`) to write a barebones cloud config file that mimics what's available in the bosh-deployment repo.
 Of course you can just use normal bosh to